red gorges with a valley running through

 Mauritius Beach Exmouth by Tourism Western Australia

-Sandy Bay in Cape Range National Park is one of the most popular kitesurfing spots in Western Australia.
+Sandy Bay in Cape Range National Park is one of the most popular kitesurfing spots in WA.
 The calm water makes it perfect for families and beginners.

-For more advanced and those that enjoy kitesurfing waves, Graveyards (between the Lighthouse Caravan Park and Yardie Homestead) is a good spot.
+For more advanced and those who enjoy kitesurfing waves, Graveyards is good.
+It’s located between the Lighthouse Caravan Park and Yardie Homestead.

-Exmouth Surf Centre offer kitesurfing lessons for those who want to learn and you can hire kitesurfing equipment from them too.
+Exmouth Surf Centre offer kitesurfing lessons and hire out kitesurfing equipment.

 exmouth surf centre with surfboards and kites outside